Anyass3/dht-bootstrap/README.md

 ```bash
 npm start -- --ports .... ....
 ```
-> check the generated `config.json` file to see the ports, it's currently listening on
+> You check the generated `config.json` file to see the ports, it's currently listening on